Biological Magnetic Resonance Data Bank

 The Biological Magnetic Resonance Data Bank (BioMagResBank or BMRB) is an open access repository of nuclear magnetic resonance (NMR) spectroscopic data from peptides, proteins, nucleic acids and other biologically relevant molecules.
-The database is operated by the University of Wisconsin–Madison and is supported by the National Library of Medicine.
+The database is operated by UConn Health at the University of Connecticut and is supported by the National Institute of General Medical Sciences.
 The BMRB is part of the Research Collaboratory for Structural Bioinformatics and, since 2006, it is a partner in the Worldwide Protein Data Bank (wwPDB).

 The repository accepts NMR spectral data from laboratories around the world and, once the data is validated, it is available online at the BMRB website.
 The database has also an ftp site, where data can be downloaded in the bulk.
 The BMRB has two mirror sites, one at the Protein Database Japan (PDBj) at Osaka University and one at the Magnetic Resonance Research Center (CERM) at the University of Florence in Italy.
 The site at Japan accepts and processes data depositions.